 And over the last couple of years, it has continued to get better.
 They’ve added support for more cryptocurrencies, added support for GBP deposits, and much more.

 You’ll pay fees of up to 0.26% on Kraken.
 You’ll unlock slightly lower fees if you trade more frequently on Kraken, or if you’re a market maker.
-You can find out more in this help article about all this.
+You can find out more about all this in their help article.

 Where Can You Keep Polkadot (DOT)?